 - Save the Workflow, and start a new build.

 That’s all.
-Xcode will auto select the right signing files based on your project’s Bundle ID and Team ID settings, and the Export Method you set.
+Xcode will automatically select the right signing files based on your project’s Bundle ID and Team ID settings, and the export method you set.